rroethof/roethof.net/content/2025/02/taming-the-beast-my-arch-linux-install-for-a-clean-mean-and-secure-work-machine/index.md

   - 'Productivity'
 ---

 So, I've done it again.
 I've decided to ditch Windows on my company laptop (for the, uh, nth time).
-I briefly flirted with FreeBSD (it was okay, but let's just say my other laptop wasn't playing nice with it), and I really wanted a consistent setup across both machines.
+I briefly flirted with FreeBSD (it was okay, but let's just say my other laptop wasn't playing nice with it) and I really wanted a consistent setup across both machines.

 Normally, my server go-to is Debian.
 Rock solid, reliable, the workhorse of the internet.
 But for this project, I felt the pull of the Arch.